 Kate has had 2 episodes of ANE.
 The first when she was 11 months old from an unknown virus which was diagnosed as Meningioencephalitis.
-Kate was initially admitted to hospital as she had uncontrollable temperatures, was lethargic and wasn’t eating or drinking.
+Kate was initially admitted to hospital as she was lethargic and wasn’t eating or drinking.
 Whilst in the hospital she had tonic/clonic seizures that were not controlled for over an hour, she had a rash all over her torso & head.
 She had cold hands & feet.
 She was in a deep sleep but rousable, for 3 days.
 Following this episode Kate had to relearn how to crawl but other than this; one month later you wouldn’t have known that she had been ill at all.

 Her 2nd episode was more severe and happened when she was 13.
-Initially she had typical flu symptoms of sore throat, temperatures and headache.
+Initially she had typical flu symptoms of sore throat, slight temperatures and headache.
 These symptoms worsened until her headache was intense and she had double vision.
 At our 1st visit to the ER she was diagnosed with Influenza B. Over 2 days and visits to both her General Practioner and 3 at the ER, her symptoms became so unusual that she was finally admitted into the hospital where she showed confusion, Bell’s palsy, speech slurring and unsteadiness of gait.
 She was having minor seizures, vomiting and one pupil was much larger than the other.
 An MRI and Lumbar Puncture were performed.
 The next day we were transferred to a major Sydney children’s hospital by Care Flight.
 Upon arrival we were met by the Neurologist who had studied her MRI, he looked at us and said, “What your daughter has is called Acute Necrotizing Encephalopathy”.
 I thought to myself, “Necrotizing…. that is a really, bad word”.